Roughly 52 students graduated with a degree in Film, Video & Photographic Arts from 1 degree programs available in Kansas.

 Next you'll find the very best universities and colleges in Kansas for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only Kansas colleges and universities and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

-You'll get to meet others from a lot of cultures first-hand, thanks to KU's diverse student body.
+University of Kansas does not require freshmen to live on-campus.
 Seeking to steer clear of as many student loans as you can?
 University of Kansas and its $20,347 annual net price may be a good match for you.
-The scorecard provides a fantastic review of University of Kansas.
+View a few school videos for more information on what is happening on campus.